solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   Environment performance analysis and scaling adjustments
 -   Historical performance review

-Azure has the ability to monitor all of these types of operational activities using tools such as [Azure Monitor], [Log Analytics], and [Azure Sentinel].
+Azure can to monitor all of these types of operational activities using tools such as [Azure Monitor], [Log Analytics], and [Azure Sentinel].
 In addition to the Azure-based tools, external security information and event management (SIEM) systems can be configured to consume these logs as well.

-Alerts should be created to warn administrators of outages, operational performance problems, or any suspicious activity.
-If a particular alert event has a well-defined remediation path, alerts can fire automated [Azure runbooks] to address and resolve the event automatically.
+Alerts should be created to warn administrators of outages, operational performance problems, or suspicious activities.
+If a particular alert event has a well-defined remediation path, alerts can automatically fire [Azure runbooks] to address and resolve the event.

 This chapter will be focused on these monitoring concepts: